HumphreyBoaGart/vmask/README.md

 You can also set these options in the skel configuration, if you don't mind all your masks using the same VPN.
 However, that kinda defeats the purpose of this whole script!

 Eventually I may add this to the `vmask new` command, but I wanted to leave it flexible enough for end-users to implement all the other VPN options that I personally do not use.
-(See: **Other VPN Options**, below.)
+(See: [Other VPN Options](#other-vpn-options), below.)

 ## Customization
 The default settings profile for all new masks is stored in `skel/compose.yaml`.
 When you create a new mask with `vmask new`, it creates a new directory for that mask in `data/`.
 Then it creates a copy of this file, saves it to that new directory, and populates it with the attibutes you define.